CHEM – Chemistry

 CHEM 107 Introduction to Environmental Chemistry (3)

-Prerequisite: High school or college algebra; pre- or co-requisite: CHEM 102 for students with an ACT Math score of 23 or below.
+Prerequisite: High school or college algebra.
+Concurrent registration in CHEM 111L required.
 Introduces the principles of chemistry for understanding chemical problems and for advanced work in the department.
-Develops college-level problem solving, analytical thinking, writing and reading skills.
+Develops college-level problem solving, analytical thinking, writing, and reading skills.
 One three-hour lab per week.
 (NS, EXP)

 CHEM 231 Organic Chemistry I with Lab (4)